apache/pekko-http/docs/src/main/paradox/routing-dsl/index.md

 As the routes are evaluated for each request, it is possible to make changes at runtime.
 Please note that every access may happen on a separated thread, so any shared mutable state must be thread safe.

-The following is an Akka HTTP route definition that allows dynamically adding new or updating mock endpoints with associated request-response pairs at runtime.
+The following is an Apache Pekko HTTP route definition that allows dynamically adding new or updating mock endpoints with associated request-response pairs at runtime.

 Scala